CLOBAZAM by Novadoz Pharmaceuticals LLC / MSN LABORATORIES PRIVATE LIMITED CLOBAZAM tablet

 Pregnancy Registry

 There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to AEDs, such as clobazam, during pregnancy.
-Physicians are advised to recommend that pregnant patients taking clobazam enroll in the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
-This can be done by calling the toll-free number 1-888-233-2334, and must be done by patients themselves.
-Information on the registry can also be found at the website http://www.aedpregnancyregistry.org/.
+Healthcare providers are encouraged to recommend that pregnant women taking clobazam enroll in the North American Antiepileptic Drug (NAAED) Pregnancy Registry by calling 1-888-233-2334 or online at http://www.aedpregnancyregistry.org/.

 Risk Summary